LippertComponents/Blend/README.md

 - v1.0
   - ~~Install MODX (3.x for git is complete)~~
-  - [ ] Add TV convenience methods for building custom migrations
+  - [x] Add TV convenience methods for input properties when building custom migrations
   - [x] Resource seed of TV values
   - [x] DONE: Media Sources, seed and migrate
   - [x] DONE: Convert all System Setting to have values that are name key vs int key, templates, resources, ect.
-  - [ ] Create a database/history directory and move all Blend backups to this directory
+  - [x] Create a database/history directory and move all Blend backups to this directory
   - [x] Contexts!!!
 Similar to resources and system settings
 - v1.1
+  - [ ] Add TV convenience methods for output properties when building custom migrations
   - [ ] Blendable Namespaces
   - [ ] Extras via Gitify/Teleport
   - [ ] List Migrations in Table, newest to oldest